-music( name ) music( name, loop ) music( name, loop, volume ) music( name, loop, volume, pan )
+music( asset ) music( asset, loop ) music( asset, loop, volume ) music( asset, loop, volume, pan )

 Calling this function immediately plays the music track specified by